pavel-kuropatin/Zen-Booking/README.md

 - Sonar Cloud _via GitHub Actions_

 ### Known issues
-1. No fields validation.
-2. JWT exception can't be handled to send informative message to front side.
+1. JWT exception can't be handled to send informative message to front side.
-3. PostgreSQL credentials is publicly exposed.
+2. PostgreSQL credentials is publicly exposed.
 Need to secure it and redeploy app.
-4. Passwords should be encoded with BCryptPasswordEncoder.
+3. Passwords should be encoded with BCryptPasswordEncoder.

 ### TODO
 1. Fix known issues.